haven-protocol-org/haven-payment-gateway/readme.txt

 * What is haven-wallet-rpc ?
 The haven-wallet-rpc is an RPC server that will allow this plugin to communicate with the Haven network.
 You can download it from https://github.com/haven-protocol-org/haven-offshore/releases/latest with the command-line tools.

+* Setting up a wallet
+The easiest and quickest way is to visit the Haven web wallet at https://vault.havenprotocol.org/ for an in depth guide visit the Haven Protocol knowledge base at https://havenprotocol.org/knowledge/create-account/

 * Why do I see `[ERROR] Failed to connect to haven-wallet-rpc at localhost port 18080 Syntax error: Invalid response data structure: Request id: 1 is different from Response id: ` ?